Skip to content

 Returns:

-Bivariate quantiles at ``u``.
+Bivariate quantiles evaluated at ``tau``.

 """

-v = solve_for_v_(y, n_nodes, verbose)
+v, _ = _solve_for_v(y, n_nodes, verbose)

-return bivariate_quantiles_v(y, u, v)
+return bivariate_quantiles_v(y, tau, v)

-bivariate_quantiles_v(y, u, v)
+bivariate_quantiles_v(y, tau, v)

-Evaluate vector quantiles for a given set of dual weights.
+Evaluate vector quantiles for fixed dual weights.

 Parameters: